 From Landing in Bangkok to the City Centre in Four Minutes . . .

-Just follow the signs from Arrivals down to Level 1 and you’ll see the taxi rank outside Entrances 4 – 6.
-The old system of queuing and having a member of staff write down where you are staying on a piece of paper which you then give to the driver has gone and has been replaced by a much faster, more modern alternative.
-You’ll find automatic ‘Taxi kiosks’ now in use.
-Just press a button and you’ll get a printout which shows which taxi to take and where it is parked.
-Walk to the parking bay and hand over the ticket to the driver.
-For groups of more than 4 people, there are a couple of machines specifically for larger taxis.
-And for people travelling short distances, e.g. to airport hotels 10 – 15 minutes drive away, there is another separate machine to use. )
+Just follow the ‘Public Taxi’ signs from Arrivals down to Level 1 and you’ll see the taxi rank outside Entrances 4 – 6.
+The old system of queuing and having a member of staff write down where you are staying on a piece of paper which you then give to the driver has gone.
+It has been replaced by a much faster, more modern automatic ‘Taxi kiosks’ now in use.

 One thing you’ll need for a taxi is Thai Baht – so make sure you have some small notes.
 Don’t give the driver a 1,000 Baht note and expect him to have change.